 The tour is quite affordable.
 It was 70 UAH per person (around $2.75 USD) when there is a group of less than 8 people; when there is a larger group, the price is reduced to 45 UAH (which is approximate $1.75 USD).

-You can book the tour in advance on Chernivtsi University’s official website and it’s offered in different languages including English, Polish, German, French and more.
+You can book the tour in advance on the Chernivtsi University’s official website or by emailing email@example.com.
+My suggestion is to email.
+The tour is offered in different languages including English, Polish, German, French and more.
 While they have Ukrainian language tours every hour, starting at 10am, other languages should be pre-arranged.